davidainslie/play-scala-mybatis-kissthinker/README.md

 Here we have two main divs.
 The last one is pretty straight forward - it's empty.
 This will be where all content is set for our single web page application.
 The first div is a Twitter Bootstrap navigation bar.
-It's mainly Bootstrap stuff apart from the <script>.
+It's mainly Bootstrap stuff apart from the "script".
 Our single web page application works with Ajax/jQuery/JavaScript, which will make calls to our server and receive JSON.

 So, Ajax?